ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 {{site.data.keyword.cloud}} Databases offer both private and public cloud service endpoints.
 If you want to run your application or access the end point from a browser that is not on the private network, you must take these additional steps:

-* Ensure your Cloud IaaS / SL account is [enabled for private endpoints](https://cloud.ibm.com/docs/account?topic=account-service-endpoints-overview).
+* Ensure your Cloud IaaS or SL account is [enabled for private endpoints](https://cloud.ibm.com/docs/account?topic=account-service-endpoints-overview).
 * Create a virtual machine (VSI) that runs Linux
 * Configure a user account with SSH access
 * From your workstation, run `ssh -D 2345 user@vsi-host` This starts an SSH session and open a SOCKS proxy on port 2345 that forwards all traffic through the VSI
 * Configure your browser or application to use a SOCKS5 proxy on `localhost:2345`
-* Run your application or open the desired private-endpoint in your browser (for example, a management UI).
+* Run your application or open the preferred private-endpoint in your browser (for example, a management UI).